Professor Yaochu Jin holds a Chair in Computational Intelligence and heads the

 Nature Inspired Computing and Engineering (NICE) Group ,

 Department of Computing, University of Surrey, Guildford, Surrey, UK.
-He is also a Visiting Professor of Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, Shenzhen, China, and Donghua University, Shanghai, China.
+He is also a "Finland Distinguished Professor" at Univerisity of Jyvaskyla, Finland, "Changjiang Distinguished Professor" at Northeastern University, China, and Visiting Professor at Donghua University, China.

-Professor Jin is a Distinguished Lecturer (2013-2015), an AdCom member (2012-2014), a member of the Award Committee (2012) and Chair (2011-2012) of the Intelligent Systems Application Technical Committee of the IEEE Computational Intelligence Society.
-He currently serves as an Associate Editor of BioSystems, the IEEE Transactions on Cybernetics (previously IEEE Transactions on Systems, Man and Cybernetics, Part B: Cybernetics), the IEEE Transactions on Neural Networks and Learning Systems, the IEEE Transactions on Nanobioscience, IEEE Computational Intelligence Magazine, the Soft Computing Journal and the International Journal of Fuzzy Systems.
+He was Vice President for Technical Activities of the IEEE Computational Intelligence Society (2014-2015) and a Distinguished Lecturer (2013-2015, 2017-2019) of IEEE.
+He was an AdCom member (2012-2013), a member of the Award Committee (2012-2013) and Chair (2011-2012) of the Intelligent Systems Applications Technical Committee of the IEEE Computational Intelligence Society.
 He was the founding General Co-Chair of the 2007, 2009, 2011 and 2013 IEEE Symposium on Computational Intelligence in Multi-Criterion Decision-Making, and the founding General Co-Chair of 2011 and 2013 IEEE Symposium on Computational Intelligence in Dynamic and Uncertain Environments.
 He is the General Chair of the 2012 IEEE Symposium on Computational Intelligence in Bioinformatics and Computational Biology.
 He has delivered over 14 Keynote speeches at international conferences on morphogenetic robotics and morphogenetic self-organizing systems, developmental neural computation, modeling and analysis of gene regulatory networks, evolutionary optimization in dynamic and uncertain environments and multi-objective machine learning.

-Professor Jin is a member of Peer Review College of EPSRC, UK, a member of Computer Science Review Panel, Academy of Finland, an Evaluator of EU FP7 FET, a Peer Reviewer of Italian Evaluation of Research Quality exercise (VQR 2004-2010), and a Grant reviewer for many funding agencies, including the Royal Academy of Engineering (UK), the Levehulme Trust (UK), the Marsden Fund (New Zealand), Killam Fellowship Program (Canada), the Netherlands Organization for Scientific Research, and the European Science Foundation.
+Professor Jin is a member of Peer Review College and Review Panelist of EPSRC, UK, a member of Computer Science Review Panel, Academy of Finland, an Evaluator/Panel member of EU FP7 FET / Human Brain Project, a Peer Reviewer of Italian Evaluation of Research Quality exercise (VQR 2004-2010), and a Grant reviewer for many funding agencies, including the Royal Academy of Engineering (UK), the Levehulme Trust (UK), the Marsden Fund (New Zealand), Killam Fellowship Program (Canada), the Netherlands Organization for Scientific Research, Czech Science Foundation, Cyprus Research Promotion Fundation, FWF (Austria), and the European Science Foundation.

 Recently Funded Projects (since 06/2010)